oncody/civ-board-game-2010/README.md

 To build a metropolis, remove your capital and replace it with a metropolis.
 If the expansion square contains a building, wonder, or noble, then they will be lost.
 If it is a wonder or noble, you will lose that card.
 If the expansion square contains any friendly figures, the player immediately moves them to an adjacent square that they can legally end their movement in.
 If the expansion square was a water square, then this square is no longer treated as a water square (relevant for the sake of movement).

 ## Culture
-### Event Card
+### Culture Cards
-When you advance on the culture track, you will often gain culture event cards.
+When you advance on the culture track, you will often gain culture cards.
 These cards are kept secret from other players until you play them and they say at the top of the card which phase you can play these cards in.
-Your starting culture hand size is 2 and if you ever exceed your hand size, you must immediately discard down to it before you can play any culture event card
+Your starting culture hand size is 2 and if you ever exceed your hand size, you must immediately discard down to it before you can play any culture card

 ### Noble
 If you are playing with the optional noble deck, then draw a noble card and a matching noble token.
 Otherwise, just draw a random noble tile